ClaudioCaudullo/Teachain/README.md

 Some package installation may fail , in this case use the command: "sudo npm install --force"

+## Start teachain

+Just the first time, you need to build the project.
+Do that in this way:
+- cd /teachain/client
+- npm run build

+Now you can run the project
+- cd .. (to go to /teachain)
+- npm start

+Open your browser, type localhost:5000 and press enter.
+Welcome to Teachain!

 ## First time usage

 After setup the environment let's jump into the core of Teachain.